Shelagh Ratcliffe

 Shelagh Hudson Ratcliffe (born 25 January 1952) is a retired British swimmer.

+Early life

+In 1972 she swam for Everton SC.
+She originated from Fairfield, Liverpool, and attended Calder High School for Girls.

 Swimming career

+Ratcliffe was born on the Isle of Man and later moved to Liverpool.
 She won bronze medals in the 200 metres and 400 metres medley at the 1970 European Aquatics Championships.
 She competed in these events at the 1968 and 1972 Summer Olympics and finished fifth in the 400 m medley in 1968.